Andrettin/Wyrmsun/readme.txt

 - Fixed issue with corpse sight being greater than it should be.
 - A worker who is carrying resources will now return them to a stronghold upon right-clicking on it, instead of garrisoning in it.
 - A worker will now repair damaged garrisonable structures when right-clicking on them, isntead of garrisoning in them.
+- Units now only auto-attack while following another unit if already close to them.

 -----------------------------------------------------------------------
 - 2.7.1